ztchan/ztchan.github.io/index.md

 My book project <i>Alms and Influence</i> examines when economic inducements — such as foreign aid, large-scale investment initiatives, and discounted sales of natural resources — can buy influence abroad.
 I argue that inducements are often profitable not only for recipients but also for senders, creating what I call the <a href="https://ssrn.com/abstract=4789560" target="_blank"><i>inducement dilemma</i></a>: when a state benefits from providing inducements, it is less willing to withdraw them even in the absence of concessions.
 I test this argument using evidence from China’s Belt and Road Initiative, the Marshall Plan, and Russia’s twenty-first-century energy diplomacy.

 I am an Assistant Professor of Government at Georgetown, where I also co-direct the <a href="https://peco.georgetown.edu/" target="_blank">Political Economy Program</a>.
-I hold a PhD from Princeton and previously taught at Columbia, Oxford, Princeton, and the Institute for Qualitative and Multi-Method Research (IQMR).
+I hold a PhD from Princeton and have taught at Columbia, Oxford, Princeton, and the Institute for Qualitative and Multi-Method Research (IQMR).
 Before wandering into academia with misplaced confidence, I led an analytics team at Google and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and industrial policy.

 Years (decades, really) of living, studying, and working across five continents left me fluent in Cantonese, English, French, Mandarin Chinese, and Teochew, and able to read Japanese, Russian, and Ukrainian.
 I once proudly listed Arabic, Georgian, and Khmer on my CV, but now forget them with alarming speed.
 These days, I am also dabbling in Estonian and Finnish.